Click on the picture of the item to read more

 The effect of Rhodiola on stress

 Rhodiola is beneficial for other forms of stress as well.
-A study published in Bioscience, Biotechnology and Biochemistry found that Rhodiola helped to protect rats from the usual effects of noise-induced stress.
-Several negative alterations occurred in the livers of the placebo rats when they were subjected to noise levels of greater than 95 decibels, whereas no such alterations were observed in rats that received Rhodiola.
+A study published in Bioscience, Biotechnology, and Biochemistry found that Rhodiola helped to protect rats from the usual effects of noise-induced stress.
+Several negative alterations occurred in the livers of the placebo rats when they were subjected to noise levels of greater than 95 decibels.
+In contrast, no such changes were observed in the rats which received Rhodiola.

 Download free report on Rhodiola Rosea made by Dr. Zakir Ramazanov called: Rhodiola Rosea - Russia's Best Kept Secret To Health & Longevity(PDF)

-We offer freeze-dried rhodiola extract is received exclusively from the roots of wildgrown Rhodiola plant.
-This rhodiola extract powder contains large level of rosavins and other adaptogenic substances found in rhodiola roots.
-The powder is water soluble and available in 100g stand-up pouches.
+We offer freeze-dried Rhodiola extract is received exclusively from the roots of wild-grown Rhodiola plant.
+This Rhodiola extract powder contains a large level of rosavins and other adaptogenic substances found in Rhodiola roots.
+The powder is water-soluble and available in 100g stand-up pouches.

 Interesting is the study of the effects of Rhodiola on cardio-vascular performance in 42 professional cross-country skiers, aged 20-25.
-The study was performed during training for 30 kilometer cross-country skiing races and 20 kilometer biathlon races.
+The study was performed during training for 30-kilometer cross-country skiing races and 20-kilometer biathlon races.
 The athletes received either 10 drops of Rhodiola extract, 2 ml of Eleutherococcus extract or a placebo, 30-60 minutes before a race.
 Rhodiola and Eleutherococcus were shown to improve both their work capacity and post-race recovery as proved by the patterns of heart rate and blood pressure normalization following the test exercise challenge.
-In addition, the athletes receiving the adaptogens finished the race faster and had better target-shooting results (statistically significant) than the control group.
-A post-race study of blood oxygen saturation in breath interruption tests revealed a better resistance to hypoxia and faster recovery in the skiers.
+Besides, the athletes receiving the adaptogens finished the race faster and had better target-shooting results (statistically significant) than the control group.
+A post-race study of blood oxygen saturation in-breath interruption tests revealed a better resistance to hypoxia and a faster recovery in the skiers.

 Several other studies gave the same outcome.

-Summarizing, the conclusion was that many of the effects of Rhodiola on muscular activity were similar to those produced by training.
+Much of the effects provided by Rhodiola on muscular activity, were similar to those produced by training.